islet-project/assets/docs/getting_started/run.rst

 Running Tests
 =============

-Refer to the sections `Running the software on FVP`_ and `Running the software on Juno`_ in `TF-A User Guide`_.
-The same instructions mostly apply to run the TF-A Tests on those 2 platforms.
+Refer to the `Juno and FVP platform documentation`_ in the `TF-A documentation`.
+The same instructions mostly apply to running the TF-A Tests on those two platforms.
 The difference is that the following images are not needed here:

 -  Normal World bootloader.
 The TFTF replaces it in the boot flow;